Tools4everBV/HelloID-Conn-Prov-Target-PlanCare/README.md

 - This connector requires an On-Premise HelloID Agent
 - Using the HelloID On-Premises agent, Windows PowerShell 5.1 must be installed.
+- Additional configuration is required in PlanCare.
+This is usually done by a PlanCare consultant.

 ### Supported PowerShell versions